 Now we've created our grid, it's time to make use of it!
 We're going to add a new page for the purpose of this article, but you can of course use an existing page/post etc. Load up whichever page/post you'd like to place the grid on in Cornerstone.

 Once your page has loaded in Cornerstone, add one section, or add a new section to a existing page and then go to Elements.
-Scroll down the elements list and you'll see we have a new Essential Grid element to add the grid you created:
+Search for Classic Essential Grid element to add the grid you created: